 Things to do on Oahu

 You’ll find lots of sand in Morocco to make you forget your winter blues!
-I went to Morocco solo but traveled with a small group tour with Intrepid Travel.
+I went to Morocco solo but traveled on a small group tour with Intrepid Travel.
 It was a great way to really experience the culture of Morocco without worrying about the logistics or being on my own!

 I find Morocco to be high on everyone’s travel list these days and for good reason.
 It’s a colorful, vibrant country with a culture vastly different than ours in America.
-It’s safe, and full of bucketlist experiences like wandering the streets of Fez, seeing the leather dying vats, and taking a camel safari into the Sahara Desert.
+It’s safe and full of bucket-list experiences like wandering the streets of Fez, seeing the leather dying vats, and taking a camel safari into the Sahara Desert.
 Not to mention spectacular hiking!

 Check out all of the great Morocco offerings by Intrepid Travel – I loved my tour there and made some lifelong friendships out of it!

 The perfect mix of beachy turquoise waters, and green, lush jungle, Belize has a variety of warm weather adventures to take.
-I went with my teenage niece as part of the Niece Project, where we did caving, hiking, snorkeling, and biking; all while sweating profusely soaking up the sun.
+I went with my teenage niece as part of the Niece Project, where we did caving, hiking, snorkeling, and biking; all while sweating profusely and soaking up the sun.
 Palm trees hanging over the water, little sand islands full of white sand, glowing sunsets with a margarita in your hand – this will make your winter blues disappear!
 We did a mix of jungle and beaches on our trip, but I can easily see how you might just get stuck on the beach and never want to leave!